Willyb15/Data-Science-Python/week2/day3-beyond_numerics/strings_lsts_lecture.md

 ### Lists

-We've been talking about this idea of iterables for a while now and have seen our first example of it already, the string.
-So what other data structures does Python have for us to iterate through?
+We've been talking about this idea of iterables for a while now and have seen our first example of it already when looking at strings.
+What other data structures does Python have for us to iterate through?

 #### Intro to Lists

 Lists are a more complex type of data structure.
 From a high level, lists are collections of ordered items.
-These items can be of any type, and a list can contain items of different types, or all the same type.
+These items can be of any type, and a list can contain items of different types (or all the same type).
 You can construct a list in one of two ways.
 The first is simply by passing an arbitrary number of items into square brackets, `[]`, separated by commas.
 The second is by passing an iterable into the `list()` constructor (we'll discuss exactly what an iterable and constructor are later).
 For example...

 ```python
 In [1]: my_first_lst = [1, 'hello', 3, 'goodbye']